dharkness/civ4bullai/trunk/Info/Better BTS AI readme.txt

 - Fixed bug (introduced) where giving pillage orders to a stack or multi-move unit would pillage multiple times
 - Fixed bug (introduced) allowing ships to move diagonally over isthmuses under some circumstances
 - Fixed bug (introduced) slowing AI expansion, especially on Archipelago maps
+- Fixed bug where AI units could sleep indefinitely when using debug tools like Change Player and AIAutoPlay

 Victory Strategy AI
 - Switched all cultural victory logic to new victory strategy framework